 At present, there is hardly any research on dysgraphia, and therefore it is difficult to give definitive answers to this question.

-However, there does appear to be several sub-types of dysgraphia.
+There appears to be several sub-types of dysgraphia.
 Deuel (1994) divided dysgraphia into three sub-types:

-*What are the different types of dysgraphia?
+*What are the different types of Dysgraphia?

 While dysgraphia may be broadly classified as follows, many individual variations affect both treatment and prognosis: